kkovacs/vmtree/README.md

 # 🌳VMTREE is easy ephemeral VMs on your own server.

-These scripts turn a server (or VM) into a "VM tree", on which you can start up (and delete) ephemeral [LXD containers](https://canonical.com/lxd) or [QEMU VMs](https://ubuntu.com/blog/lxd-virtual-machines-an-overview) as needed.
+These scripts turn a server (or VM) into a "VM tree", on which you can easily start up (and delete) ephemeral VMs as needed.

 The way to provision a new VM is just to SSH into it. `ssh demo-foo.example.com` starts up a fresh VM called `demo-foo` and connects to it.
 Running `sudo touch /killme` destroys it.

-Our DevOps team has been using this for years for self-hosted "cloud" development environments, and we ❤️ that fresh VMs just grow on the "VM tree" for easy picking.
+Our DevOps team has been using this for years for our self-hosted "cloud" development environments, and we ❤️ that fresh VMs just grow on the "VM tree" for easy picking.

 It's the same philosophy as [GitPod](https://www.gitpod.io/), [DevPod](https://devpod.sh/), [CodeSpaces](https://github.com/features/codespaces) or [CodeSandbox](https://codesandbox.io/), but **self-hosted** and probably a bit more old-school (uses just `ssh`, all written in `bash`, the VMs feel like normal old-school Ubuntu VMs with a near-zero learning curve, no `docker` or `k8s` is involved).

+For the VMs, it uses [LXD containers](https://canonical.com/lxd) or [QEMU VMs](https://ubuntu.com/blog/lxd-virtual-machines-an-overview).

 ## Features